People familiar with Slack’s upcoming public offering share what to expect – TechCrunch

 At this point, plenty of industry observers think it makes sound sense for Slack to embrace the direct listing approach, wherein a company places its stock on a public exchange without raising any money or using underwriters.
 Though the company warned last week that its operating losses are widening as it chases new customers, it has $800 million on its balance sheet, meaning it doesn’t need to raise more right now.

 Slack also doesn’t need underwriters who typically discount a company’s shares in order to ensure that they appreciate in value when they begin trading.
 It’s a known brand in the tech world, and that universe is broadening by the day.
-Put another way, Slack doesn’t need to be ‘sold’ for investors to want to snap up its shares.
+Put another way, Slack doesn’t need to be “sold” for investors to want to snap up its shares.

 Still, we wondered about some of the thinking that has gone into preparing Slack for its move into the world of publicly traded companies, so we talked with a couple of people who are familiar with what’s happening behind the scenes to find out more.
-They asked not to be named, but what we learned:
+They asked not to be named, but here’s what we learned:

-1.)
-Unlike with the popular streaming music platform Spotify, which has more than 100 million premium subscribers and roughly twice as many active monthly users, Slack wasn’t as well-known to Wall Street as Silicon Valley might imagine.
-In fact, we’re told the bankers that were selected to advise Slack on its offering– Morgan Stanley, Goldman Sachs, and Allen & Co, which are the same three that advised Spotify — had to provide more education to analysts and institutional investors this time around.
+1) Unlike with the popular streaming music platform Spotify, which has more than 100 million premium subscribers and roughly twice as many active monthly users, Slack wasn’t as well-known to Wall Street as Silicon Valley might imagine.
+In fact, we’re told the bankers that were selected to advise Slack on its offering — Morgan Stanley, Goldman Sachs and Allen & Co., which are the same three that advised Spotify — had to provide more education to analysts and institutional investors this time around.

-3.)
-In establishing guidance around how Spotify’s shares should be valued, the banks advising the company looked almost entirely to its private market trades, of which they were many.
+3) In establishing guidance around how Spotify’s shares should be valued, the banks advising the company looked almost entirely to its private market trades, of which there were many.
 There has been less secondary activity with Slack’s shares, so the banks are likely to rely on these sales but also to use other inputs.
-We’ll learn soon enough what they settle on, but based on the latest prices at which its shares have traded in the private market, Slack is presumed valued right now at $16.7 billion, or 36 times trailing 12-month sales.
+We’ll learn soon enough what they settle on, but based on the latest prices at which its shares have traded in the private market, Slack’s presumed valued right now is at $16.7 billion, or 36 times trailing 12-month sales.

-4.)
-You might imagine that banks hate direct listings because of the rich underwriting fees they aren’t collecting, and they probably do.
+4) You might imagine that banks hate direct listings because of the rich underwriting fees they aren’t collecting, and they probably do.
 Still, even with a direct listing, they get paid pretty well, thanks to both advisory fees and also because investors often trade through the banks named as advisers in the prospectus.
 There are also fewer mouths to feed on a deal with a direct listing.
-In Slack’s case — as happened with Spotify — Morgan Stanley, Goldman Sachs and Allen & Co will reportedly reap almost all of the spoils — or a reported 90 percent of the $22 million in fees earmarked for all the advisers involved in the deal.
+In Slack’s case — as happened with Spotify — Morgan Stanley, Goldman Sachs and Allen & Co. will reportedly reap almost all of the spoils — or a reported 90% of the $22 million in fees earmarked for all the advisers involved in the deal.
 In a traditional IPO, a longer number of banks that promise research coverage are given shares to sell, which eats into lead underwriters’ allotment.

 It’s nice if you’re part of this particular club, and no one can blame Slack for not wanting to reinvent the wheel.
 But one wonders how nervous it makes Nasdaq, as well as other banks and law firms, to be shut out of this process a second time.